hashicorp/consul/website/source/docs/commands/index.html.md

 Usage: consul [--version] [--help] <command> [<args>]

 Available commands are:
+    acl            Interact with Consul's ACLs
     agent          Runs a Consul agent
     catalog        Interact with the catalog
     connect        Interact with Consul Connect
-    event          Fire a new event
+    debug          Records a debugging archive for operators event          Fire a new event
     exec           Executes a command on Consul nodes force-leave    Forces a member of the cluster to enter the "left" state